La Mulâtresse Solitude: Historical record

+Fictional biography, modern legend

+Solitude is recorded nowhere else, but she inspired André Schwarz-Bart to write his work of historical fiction in the novel entitled "La Mulâtresse Solitude".
+This invents many details of the lives of Solitude and her mother, who Schwarz-Bart calls Bayangumay.
+This novel has been the source of most of the information that people now accept about Solitude and her story.

+In Schwarz-Bart's account, and widely in later legend, Solitude was the product of a rape by a Frenchman on a slaveship that brought her mother to the Caribbean.
+Her mother is said to have died when she was only eight years old.
+She escaped slavery together with her mother while she was still alive, joining a maroon community in the hills of Guadeloupe with other Black people who had escaped their captors.

 She was called "La Mulâtresse" ('Female Mulatto') because of her origin, which had some importance for her in the racial hierarchy of the society of the time: because she was noted to have pale skin and pale eyes, she was given domestic work rather than being forced to work in the fields.

-She saw the abolition of slavery in 1794 and joined a Maroon community in Guadeloupe.
+Her last words were "live free or die", which became the mantra of the resistance movement, and in poems, songs, libraries, historical markers, museums and statues, and today symbolizes the spirit of the country.

+Historical context

 Napoleon Bonaparte, having come to power in late 1799, decided to reinstate slavery abolished by the Convention, and enacted the Law of 20 May 1802, reinstating slavery in the French colonies.
 The Guadeloupeans, having tasted freedom, put up resistance.
 An officer named Joseph Ignace, having organized resistance in Pointe-à-Pitre, joined his men with those of another insurgent, Louis Delgrès, a free mulatto officer.
-She was among those who rallied around Louis Delgrès and fought by his side for freedom.
+Solitude was among those who rallied around Delgrès and fought by his side for freedom.

-On May 21, 1802, General Richepance stormed the fort where refugees Delgrès, Ignace, and their men were.
-On May 22, before the bombing, Ignace and Delgrès exited by the postern gate of Galion.
+On May 21, 1802, General Richepanse stormed the fort where refugees Delgrès, Ignace, and their men were.
+On May 22, Ignace and Delgrès exited by the postern gate of Galion.
 The bridge over the river Galion was to become a marking point of this fight.
 Ignace, having gone on the road to Pointe-à-Pitre, died in battle.
 Delgrès went to Matouba, on the way to Saint-Claude.

-Delgrès and his companions rallied to the cry of "Live Free or Die!."
+On May 28, along with 400 others, Delgrès was in a losing battle against the French armies; they decided to blow themselves up with gunpowder in efforts to kill as many French soldiers as possible.

-She survived the battle of May 28, 1802, but was imprisoned by the French.
-Because she was pregnant at the time of her imprisonment, she was not to be hanged until November 29 of the same year, one day after giving birth.
+Solitude survived, but was imprisoned by the French.
+Because she was pregnant at the time of her imprisonment, her execution was delayed until she had given birth.